B2B payment collection: what is it and what are the problems? We’ve got a solution!

 B2B sellers offer their goods and services and close deals.
 Then they cross their fingers, hold their breath, and wait to get paid!
 Payments may come in on time.
 But, that’s not always the case – causing payment collection headaches.

 The EU’s Late Payment Directive makes the demands on buyers very clear.
-But, ‘more than 60% of EU businesses are still not paid on time, and small and medium-sized companies (SMEs) are most affected’.
+But, collecting unpaid invoices remains challenging: ‘more than 60% of EU businesses are still not paid on time, and small and medium-sized companies (SMEs) are most affected’.

-In the context of B2B transactions, companies may encounter several problems around payment collection.
-All of the problems lead to stress, increased costs, and can eat up precious time.
-Let’s jump in and have a look at some of the challenges, starting with the SME killer – late payments!
+Companies doing business-to-business (B2B) trade encounter several problems around payment collection.
+All lead to stress, increased costs, and eat up precious time.
+Let’s start with the SME killer – late payments!

-Late payments can be a significant issue for companies, especially for SMEs.
-They disrupt cash flow and create financial difficulties.
-What’s worse, is that some customers may delay payments intentionally or unintentionally.
+Some customers may delay money owed intentionally or unintentionally.
 To some extent that’s understandable.
-One wants to hold on to their cash to the last moment.
-But, this can cause cash flow problems for the business expecting the funds.
+One wants to hold on to their cash until the last moment.
+But, it risks late fees and hurting business relationships and trust.
+Additionally, this can cause cash flow problems for the business expecting the funds.

-Fees may vary based on the age and size of the debt and whether it’s a one-off or a bulk account.
-Imagine a debt collection agency charging 20% for a 10k EUR late payment – you’ll get 8k but pay 2k as the fee.
-The upside is at least you’ve received 80% of the owed money rather than 0%.
-But, could there be a cheaper end-to-end alternative?
+Debt collection fees may vary based on the age and size of the debt and whether it’s a one-off or a bulk account.
+Imagine a B2B debt collection agency charging 20% for a 10k EUR late payment.
+The merchant will retrieve 8k outstanding debt but pay 2k as the fee.
+Could there be a cheaper end-to-end alternative avoids unpaid invoices and ensures timely payments?

 Disputes over invoices

-Discrepancies or disputes over the terms, pricing, or quality of products or services can lead to delays in payment.
-Resolving these disputes can require additional time and resources.
-Beyond delayed payment collection, a loss of trust between business partners is a likely result.
+Discrepancies or disputes over the terms, pricing, or quality of products or services lead to delays in payment.
+Resolving these disputes between businesses can require additional time and resources.
+Again, a loss of trust and a breakdown of customer relationships is a likely result.

 Inefficient payment processes

-Companies may struggle with manual, time-consuming, and error-prone payment processes.
-Payment collection process can lead to delays and inefficiencies if they involve:
+Traditionally, collecting payments is manual, time-consuming, and error-prone.
+Collections processes can lead to delays and inefficiencies if they involve:

 • excessive paperwork,